We've been rated:

 Professionally recorded voice-overs add artistic expression and unique performance to production.
 A custom recording of a human voice establishes an emotional connection with audiences, adds immersion and significantly increases memorability.

-The dubbing technique refers to revoicing existing voice-over content from its original language into another.
+The dubbing technique refers to revoicing new voice-over content from its original language into another.
 Dubbing is often confused with Automated Dialogue Replacement (ADR) – adding voice-over to match the mouth movements of an actor to create the illusion that the character has said the words.
 In actuality, dubbing distinctly refers to the multilingual revoicing of voice-over into a new language to enhance accessibility for content in foreign-speaking countries.
 For video projects, dubbing is typically offered as an alternative to subtitles.

 Not all voice-over dubbing is the same, and there are three major types: lip-synced, time-synced, and wild.